jeremychauvet/policy-library-sentinel-terraform-aws-lambda/README.md

-# Sentinel policies for AWS Backup
+# Sentinel policies for AWS Lambda

 This repository provide Sentinel policies for AWS Lambda to be used on Terraform Cloud or Terraform Enterprise.